 - Supporting new ADF students and families as they integrate into the school community

-- Regularly communicating with staff to create ongoing awareness and understanding of the unique needs of young people from ADF families
+- Regularly communicating with staff to create ongoing awareness and understanding of the particular needs of young people from ADF families

 - Providing a key point of contact for Defence students and parents